simple-java-mail/smtp-connection-pool/smtp-connection-pool-camel/README.md

 It targets Camel Mail `4.21.x` and Java 17.
 It is implemented for the proposed `3.2.0` release and is not present in the currently published `3.1.0` release.

+## See it run

+Start with the real-server [Camel demo](../smtp-connection-pool-demo/src/main/java/org/simplejavamail/smtpconnectionpool/demo/CamelDemo.java).
+It sends three messages through the `smtppool:` component over one physical SMTP connection and proves that stopping Camel closes the component-owned pool.
+The [complete demo guide](../smtp-connection-pool-demo/README.md) explains how to run it.

 ## Setup

 ```xml